Andrew-Eathan/discord-server-backup-tool/README.md

 - run `node index.js` and go through all the options, then sit back and wait for it to finish :)

 ## what this tool does:
-- saves **all** relevant server settings and properties that are listed in the discord API, including server icons and banners
+- saves **all** relevant server settings and properties that are listed in the discord API, including server icons and banners, bans list, and invites list
 - saves all relevant role information, including which members have which roles and role icons (if set)
 - saves all relevant server emoji information, including the emojis themselves
 - saves a list of the settings and properties of each channel in the guild, like position, name, and others